 Projects currently under development include:

-Since 2010 Xarxa FP has arranged almost 3000 work placements for VET students.
-The aim of this study is to analyse the effects of mobility on the employability, career prospects and competences of Xarxa FP students.
-The study is based on an online survey distributed among students taking part in mobility actions since 2012.
+Every two years Xarxa FP develops this study to analyse the effects of mobility on the employability, career prospects and competences of our students.
 It is the only one of its kind focusing on VET students at the European level.